phatchman/altair_tools/README.md

 ## GUI

 The Altair Disk GUI (adgui) provides access to most of the functionality of the altaridsk tool.
 The application can be operated entirely by keyboard if desired.
-See the keybaord shortcuts below.
+Keyboard shortcuts and general instructions for using the GUI can be found [here](docs/ADGUI.md).

 ### Altair Disk GUI
 ![Main Screen](docs/adgui.png)

-Instructions on using the GUI can be found [here](docs/ADGUI.md).

 ## Command Line